thearchivalone/BRS-PSP-Research-Initiative/Docs/Technical/Formats/INSA.md

 			* 0x03
 				* Animation Data Structure starts at a variable address
 * Header Structure:
-	* 0x04 - Value is related to Namespace and how to read the Data; See notes above about values and see Data Structure for how each section is laid out
+	* 0x04 - 4-byte ID of some type
 	* 0x0c - The Shredder Pattern is in effect if both this and 0x20 are not 0 and have the same value
 	* 0x10 - Originally thought this was an offset but not sure now
 	* 0x1c - Offset from Header / Size of file